 This guide was compiled by LSU AgCenter experts and includes regulations, precautions and suggestions for pest control in Louisiana.
 Detailed topics include drift of pesticides, hazards of pesticides to beneficial insects and wildlife, phytotoxicity and use of beneficial insects to control pest populations.
 A section on organic gardening also is included.

-The 2018 guide is in the process of being printed and will be available for purchase soon.
+The 2019 guide is available to purchase here.
 See the pages below for the full guide in PDF format.

 |Calibration of Cotton Insecticide Sprayers|